SantiagoH3/Java-Projects/README.md

 #### Page 88 - Be the Compiler
 The [code](https://github.com/SantiagoH3/Java-Projects/blob/master/XCopy/src/XCopy.java) with the class called XCopy will compile.

-The value that is changed inside the method go is just a copy of the value called orig.
-This means that orig will remain unchanged and will hold 42, y will be set to twice the value of orig.
+The value that is changed inside the method go is just a copy of the value called `orig`.
+This means that `orig` will remain unchanged and will hold 42, y will be set to twice the value of `orig`.

 The output when running the code will be:
 ```
 42 84
 ```

 The original code with the class called Clock will not compile.
-The problem is that the getter function does not return anything according to the declaration.
-This function should be declared to return a String.
+The problem is that the getter function doesn't return anything according to the declaration.
+This function should be declared to return a `String`.

 A fixed version of the code can be found [here](https://github.com/SantiagoH3/Java-Projects/blob/master/Clock/src/Clock.java).